Our Officers and Board Members

 Daniel's passion and hard work eventually led him to star in the television show, "Iron and Fire," which aired on the History Channel.
 The show featured Daniel's impressive blacksmithing skills and also showcased his ability to create remarkable pieces of art.
 In addition, he participated in the highly acclaimed competition show "Forged in Fire," where his exceptional knife-making skills were on full display.

-Daniel's remarkable expertise in rifle and knife building makes him the ideal for our board.
+Daniel's remarkable expertise in rifle and knife building makes him ideal for our board.
 We believe that his passion for our educational mission and his exceptional skills will make him an invaluable asset to our team.

-Board Member Jim Baribeau
+Board Member Bear

 Board Member Ron Prescott